Estimated reading time: 5 minutes

-Sunburn on fruit is a very real risk, particularly in the type of extended heatwaves that are becoming increasingly normal due to climate change.
+Sunburn on fruit is a very real risk, particularly in the type of long heat waves that are becoming more common due to climate change.

-It’s different from the type of burn damage that trees and fruit suffer in an actual fire (which is also becoming more common) but is still very destructive.
-If you live in a hot climate (like we do) sunburn is an inevitable part of fruit growing.
+Sunburn is different from the type of burn damage that trees and fruit suffer in an actual fire (which is also becoming more common) but can still do a lot of damage.
+If you live in a hot climate (like we do) sunburn is an certain part of fruit growing.

-Sunburn can also happen in temperate fruit growing areas during heat waves.
+Sunburn can also happen in cooler fruit growing areas during heat waves.

 There are three types of sunburn damage you may see on your fruit: